Diana Taylor (professor): Career

 Taylor taught at Dartmouth College from 1982 to 1997 before joining the faculty at New York University, where she is a University Professor of Performance Studies and Spanish at the Tisch School of the Arts.
 Taylor is also the founder and former director of the Hemispheric Institute of Performance and Politics, a leading center for research and collaboration across the Americas.

 She served as the second vice president of the Modern Language Association (MLA) beginning in 2014 and was president of the organization from 2017 to 2018.

 Taylor’s research explores the intersection of performance, memory, and social justice in the Americas.
 Her book Theatre of Crisis received the Best Book Award from the New England Council on Latin American Studies, and her work The Archive and the Repertoire earned both the Outstanding Book Award from the Association of Theatre in Higher Education and the Kathleen Singer Kovacs Award from the MLA.

 Over the course of her career, Taylor has received numerous fellowships and honors recognizing her scholarly and creative contributions, including a John Simon Guggenheim Fellowship, two Rockefeller Foundation Fellowships, Mellon Foundation support, and an American Council of Learned Societies (ACLS) Digital Innovation Fellowship.
 She also held a Research Fellowship at the Institut d’Études Avancées de Paris.

 In recognition of her impact on the field, Taylor was inducted into the American Academy of Arts and Sciences and received the Edwin Booth Award for her outstanding contribution to the New York City theatre community and her efforts to bridge academic and professional theatre.
 In 2025, she was elected an International Fellow of the British Academy and awarded a National Endowment for the Humanities (NEH) Digital Publication Fellowship.
+In 2026, she was selected to receive the Rodolfo Usigli Medal granted by the Rodolfo Usigli National Center for Theater Research, Documentation, and Information (CITRU) of the National Institute of Fine Arts and Literature (INBAL) of the Government of Mexico, and the Department of Literature at the Universidad Iberoamericana in Mexico City.